 Possible Side Effects of Radiation Treatment for Brain Tumors

-The radiation used to destroy cancer cells can also hurt normal cells in the surrounding area.
-Thus, side effects from radiation treatment are directly related to the area of the body being treated.
-Side effects are caused by the cumulative effect of radiation on the cells; therefore most patients do not experience any side effects until a few weeks into their treatment.
-While side effects may be unpleasant, there are treatments to help deal with them.
+The radiation used to destroy cancer cells can also hurt normal cells in the area that is radiated.
+Side effects from radiation treatment can vary, depending on the area of the body being treated.
+Side effects are caused by the cumulative effect of radiation on the cells.
+This means they develop over time and most patients do not experience any side effects until a few weeks into their treatment.
+Side effects may be unpleasant, but there are treatments to help deal with them.
 Most side effects are temporary, disappearing gradually after therapy is complete.

 Most radiation oncologists see their patients at least once a week while the patient is receiving treatment.
-This visit with the healthcare team serves as an opportunity to ask questions, discuss any side effects, and implement any necessary interventions to help relieve the side effects.
+This visit with the healthcare team serves as an opportunity to ask questions, discuss any side effects, and make a plan to help manage the side effects.
 However, you can report concerning symptoms any time to your treatment team.

 Acute (Short Term) Side Effects

 The following list includes some of the most common side effects of radiation therapy for brain tumors.
 Remember that the treatment can affect each patient differently, and you may not experience these particular side effects.
 Talk with your radiation oncologist and health care team about what you can expect from your specific treatment.